“Insurance for all by 2047” is the new mission set by IRDAI to ...

-But with so many choices around us today, it is understandable when people take a lot of time to decide and finalise their purchase.
-People want to give time to each of their purchase and more importantly want to understand the core benefits of buying a product or service.
+But with so many choices around us today, it is understandable when people take a lot of time to decide and finalize their purchase.
+People want to give time to each of their purchases and more importantly want to understand the core benefits of buying a product or service.
 People get into multiple interactions with the sellers and extend the buying process to weeks and at times up to several months.
 Even though such a lengthy process may help in saving some money and choosing a better product, sometimes it can cost us much more than what we are capable of managing.
 To explain this better, think about the case of Rajendra Shah who kept evaluating health insurance from 5 companies for 8 months but did not buy any.
-Just a month ago, when he was experiencing mild abdominal pain, Mr. Shah went to the local medical centre for a check up and found out that he was showing symptoms of stomach cancer.
-The medical centre advised him to conduct a few tests and referred him to couple of bigger and better equipped hospitals.
-Also when it comes to critical illnesses such as cancer or heart diseases, doctors themselves would advise to take expert medical opinions from two separate hospitals which means double the cost.
-Such situation hits the individual both emotionally and financially plus his personal life hits a road block.
-If there is no health insurance like in the above case, then the person or his family members have to break in to their savings to meet the costs of tests and overall treatment.
-Frequent visits to hospital means lesser time towards work and there is often a dip in earnings be it a job or one’s own business.
+Just a month ago, when he was experiencing mild abdominal pain, Mr. Shah went to the local medical center for a check-up and found out that he was showing symptoms of stomach cancer.
+The medical center advised him to conduct a few tests and referred him to a couple of bigger and better-equipped hospitals.
+Also when it comes to critical illnesses such as cancer or heart disease, doctors themselves would advise taking expert medical opinions from two separate hospitals which means double the cost.
+Such a situation hits the individual both emotionally and financially plus his personal life hits a roadblock.
+If there is no health insurance like in the above case, then the person or his family members have to break into their savings to meet the costs of tests and overall treatment.
+Frequent visits to the hospital mean lesser time for work and there is often a dip in earnings be it a job or one’s own business.

 So what should one do when faced with such a situation?
-Should a person who has been diagnosed with one illness still avail a health insurance or drop the idea completely.
-We suggest that the person should still seek an insurance cover.
+Should a person who has been diagnosed with one illness still avail of health insurance or drop the idea completely?
+We suggest that the person should still seek insurance coverage.
 However, now because the situation has changed, one may need two or more health insurance policies to achieve what could have been done with a single health insurance plan earlier.

 Step 1: Apply with the Public Sector Insurance Companies

-First, approach one of the public sector general insurance companies and apply for their mediclaim insurance cover.
+First, approach one of the public sector general insurance companies and apply for their medical insurance coverage.
 You could go approach companies like Oriental Insurance or United India Assurance directly or if your bank is tied up with any of the insurance companies, then you can buy the insurance policy from your bank too.
-Example – PNB Oriental Mediclaim, BOI National Swasthya Bima, Baroda Health Policy, etc. Even if the insurance company is offering you a moderate sum assured of 2 to 3 lacs, take it.
+Examples – are PNB Oriental Mediclaim, BOI National Swasthya Bima, Baroda Health Policy, etc. Even if the insurance company is offering you a moderate sum assured of 2 to 3 lacs, take it.

 Step 2: Approach the Private Insurance Companies

-The second step is to apply with any of the private health insurance companies from the wide variety of health insurance policies offered by them.
-Few of the general insurance companies who have popular health insurance products are Apollo Munich, HDFC Ergo, Max Bupa, Bajaj Allianz and Star Health.
-Unlike the public sector insurance companies who would usually have only one mediclaim policy, the private sector companies will have 4 to 5 different kinds of medical insurance – one policy offering cash benefit, another covering critical illnesses only, one specially tailor made for senior citizens and of course the standard health insurance.
+The second step is to apply to any of the private health insurance companies from the wide variety of health insurance policies offered by them.
+A few of the general insurance companies that have popular health insurance products are Apollo Munich, HDFC Ergo, Max Bupa, Bajaj Allianz, and Star Health.
+Unlike the public sector insurance companies who would usually have only one mediclaim policy, the private sector companies will have 4 to 5 different kinds of medical insurance – one policy offering cash benefit, another covering critical illnesses only, one specially tailor-made for senior citizens, and of course the standard health insurance.

 Here you face a high probability of rejection during the application stage itself but that should not stop you from being honest.
 Private insurance companies understand the high risk involved and may accept the application by charging a slightly higher premium.

-Once you have taken the basic mediclaim (health insurance) policy from one of the insurance companies, then avail a top up medical insurance policy.
-Top up policy means if your basic (and primary mediclaim) policy is of Rs.
+Once you have taken the basic mediclaim (health insurance) policy from one of the insurance companies, then avail of a top-up medical insurance policy.
+Top-up policy means if your basic (and primary mediclaim) policy is Rs.
 3 lacs then expenses over and above Rs.
-3 lacs will be paid by this top up policy.
-The top up policy works like an add-on policy or a second policy.
-Also the premiums of such top up plans are very low.
-Some of the top up plans are United India Top up policy, Star Health Super Surplus, etc
+3 lacs will be paid by this top-up policy.
+The top-up policy works like an add-on policy or a second policy.
+Also, the premiums of such top-up plans are very low.
+Some of the top-up plans are United India Top up policy, Star Health Super Surplus, etc

 Why Multiple policies!